 - Vegetables: Consume and enjoy all and any raw vegetables you would like.

 - Nuts and seeds: Eat raw almonds, raw almond butter, tahini, sunflower seeds, macadamia nuts and walnuts sparingly.

 - Beans and grains: This includes green beans, peas, sprouted garbanzo beans, sprouted lentils, spouted mung, soaked oats, millet, raw muesli, dehydrated granola or crackers, raw ground flaxseed and sprouted grains of any kind.

 - Dairy alternatives: Fresh milk can be consumed when derived from rice, coconut, oats and nuts, such as almond milk.

 - Beverages: All freshly extracted vegetable juices and distilled water are great options.
 Available from Hallelujah Diet are BarleyMax, CarrotJuiceMax and BeetMax.

 Living foods also include all raw soups, seasonings such as parsley, sweet onions, garlic, fresh and dehydrated herbs and salt-free seasonings.
 For sweets, you may consume raw fruit pies with date or nut crusts, fruit smoothies and date or nut squares.
-Options for oil include extra virgin olive oil, virgin coconut oil, flaxseed oil, avocados and Udo's Choice Perfected Oil Blend.
+Options for oil include extra virgin olive oil, virgin coconut oil, flaxseed oil, and avocados.

 High temperatures on food can result in very detrimental effects on our bodies.
 Rev. Malkmus puts it powerfully: "The difference between raw and cooked food is the difference between life and death."
 However, when properly prepared and consumed in diligent moderation, cooked food can satisfy the body and aid in keeping on necessary body weight.
 Here are cooked foods that can be consumed following your raw food portions: